ssec/sift/doc/source/PACKAGING-mtgsift.rst

   %> conda activate base

-In the top-level directory of the MTG-SIFT sources run *cmake* with a generator for the chosen build system::
+In the top-level directory of the SIFT sources run *cmake* with a generator for the chosen build system::

   (base)%> cmake -G "Unix Makefiles" .

 Then follow the advice given by the messages showing up.
-When doing so, a new Conda environment *devel-<python version>* (by default *devel-3.10*) [#f4]_ will be created and populated with all packages necessary for MTG-SIFT development and packaging::
+When doing so, a new Conda environment *devel-<python version>* (by default *devel-3.10*) [#f4]_ will be created and populated with all packages necessary for SIFT development and packaging::

   (base)%> make devel-bootstrap